WannabeSmith/beamertheme-pittsburgh/README.md

 ## Warning

 This is just the template I use for presentations so it might have bugs or be annoying to customize.
-I have made available online at the request of some friends and colleagues.
+However, I have made it available online at the request of some friends and colleagues.

 ## License